23 Jun Australian Height Safety and Workplace Requirements

 As an employer, you have a duty of care for the safety of your employees and all personnel on your premises under the Occupational Health and Safety Act 2004.
 There are severe penalties for non-compliance with height safety OHS requirements.

 “Employers have an obligation to provide a safe working environment for their employees.”

 If you or your employees have concerns about non-compliance with height safety workplace requirements, you must have your premises inspected by an expert as soon as possible.
 They will determine what systems are required to meet compliance standards.

 Australian Height Safety Services are industry leaders in fall prevention and workplace safety.
-We can inspect and certify existing height safety systems as well as propose and install new systems that will ensure compliance and minimise the risk of worker injury.
+We can inspect and certify existing height safety systems including fall arrest systems, roof step ladders, static lines, roof guardrails, access ladders, roof walkway systems, aluminium walkway systems and grating.
+Our team also propose and install new systems that will ensure compliance and minimise the risk of worker injury.